XTLS/Xray-docs-next/docs/en/document/level-0/ch07-xray-server.md

 - Correct folder location: `root /home/vpsadmin/www/webpage;`
 - Wrong folder location: `root /var/www/website/html`
+-
 Affected sections:
 - 7.8 Server Optimization 2 - 4.
 Add a local port listener at the same level as the `80` port to provide web page display

+## 7.11 Your progress

+Congratulations!!
+At this point, you already have a server that can access the Internet normally and scientifically, and also have a disguised website that can prevent active detection attacks.
+Next, just install the appropriate software on your client and you can enjoy a smooth network!

+> ⬛⬛⬛⬛⬛⬛⬛⬜ 87.5%